ryan-story/pmpp/chapter-11/README.md

 ### Exercise 4
 **For the Kogge-Stone scan kernel based on reduction trees, assume that we have 2048 elements.
 Which of the following gives the closest approximation of how many add operations will be performed?**

 I think we lack some part of this question here, but let's try to answer anyway.
-In the Kogge-Stone algorithm we will do two operations, per active thread per stride, addition—line 13—and saving to the buffer—line 16.
+In the Kogge-Stone algorithm we will do one operation per active thread per stride—addition—line 13.
+We don't consider saving to the buffer in line 16 an additional operation.
 We will try to calculate how many threads will be active throughout the execution of the kernel and multiply it by two operations to get the total number of operations.

+In this chapter we estimate the number of the operations to be `Nlog2(N) - (N - 1) = 2048 * 11 - (2048-1) = 20.481`.

 Let's start by figuring out how many threads will be operating.
 We have 2048 elements; each thread processes a single element.
 Blocks can have at most 1024 elements, so we will have 2 blocks with 1024 threads each.
 Let's analyze now how many threads will be active per block.